microsoft/VPTQ/README.md

 **Example: Run Llama 3.1 70b on RTX4090 (24G @ ~2bits) in real time**
 ![Llama3 1-70b-prompt](https://github.com/user-attachments/assets/d8729aca-4e1d-4fe1-ac71-c14da4bdd97f)

+---

+### VPTQ is an ongoing project.
+If the open-source community is interested in optimizing and expanding VPTQ, please feel free to submit an issue or DM me.

+---

 ## News
 - [2024-9-20] Inference code is now open-sourced on GitHub—join us and contribute!